-- Review the Getting Started page located in the course modules; - Take the Syllabus Quiz on the first day of the term.
-Students will not be allowed to access the course material until they take this quiz and pass it with a perfect score.

-- Introduce yourself to the class during the first week by posting a self-introduction in the appropriate discussion; - Take the practice quiz to ensure that your computer is compatible with the learning management system, Canvas; - Interact online with instructor and peers, and keep up with all assignments; - Review and follow the course calendar and weekly outlines; - Log in to the course at-least three (times) per week; - Respond to messages within two days. - Submit assignments by the corresponding deadline.
+- Review the getting started page located in the course modules; - Take the Syllabus Quiz on the first day of the term.
+Students will not be allowed to access the course material until they take this quiz and pass it with perfect score; - Introduce yourself to the class during the first week by posting a selfintroduction in the appropriate discussion; - Take the Practice Quiz to ensure that your computer is compatible with the learning management system, Canvas; - Interact online with instructor and peers, and keep up will all assignments; - Review and follow the course calendar and weekly outlines; - Log in to the course at-least three times per week; - Respond to discussions questions and posting within two days; - Respond to CANVAS messages within two (2) days; - submit assignments by the corresponding deadline.